What to Know Before Your Cosmetic Teeth Whitening Appointment

 You should also continue to limit staining foods and drinks from your diet and follow an oral hygiene routine.
 Brushing and flossing your teeth regularly will help to limit plaque build-up, which can make your teeth appear more yellow.

 Finally, be sure to book a follow-up appointment for your next teeth whitening service.
 For optimum results, you should have your teeth whitened every three to six months.

 Having a bright, healthy-looking smile with whiter teeth can give you a real confidence boost.
 But you can feel even better knowing that teeth whitening treatments from dental professionals are quick, easy, and not harmful to your dental health.

 If you are interested in booking a whitening treatment or learning about other dental procedures, schedule an appointment with Jones & Copeland Smiles online today.

-We offer a variety of dental services from dental implants to Invisalign and cosmetic enhancements in the Flowery Branch, GA area.
+We offer a variety of dental services, from dental implants to Invisalign and cosmetic enhancements in the Buford, GA, area.
 Reach out today to learn more!

 Published on: Feb 9, 2021